psvensson/firebase-st/README.md

-"push put and patch uses dictionaries as objects" obj := Dictionary new. obj at: #abc put: 'foobar'
+"push put and patch uses dictionaries as objects" obj := Dictionary new. obj at: #abc put: 'foobar'.

 "queries are also objects, and which keys can be any of; startAt endAt limitToFirst limitToLast equalTo orderBy)" query := Dictionary new.